ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 At this point I strongly advice you save your ROM in DSPRE and test it to make sure it actually still works.
 Get in a battle and use a move (preferably one that has an effect beyond just dealing damage) to make sure the game doesn't crash.
 If it does or you see weird graphical glitches, you probably made a mistake somewhere.
 If it doesn't, congratulations!
 You have successfully moved the move effect subscript table to a new location.

 ### Editing the type chart
 Now that we have made space for the new type chart, we can actually edit it.
 This section will guide you through the process of editing the type chart using a hex editor, explaining how the type chart works and how to add new types or change existing types along the way.
 If you know how to run a python script, you can use the file `type_chart_helper.py` which is included in the accompanying resources folder.
 It will generate the triplets for you by reading a csv as input.
 A template csv with mystery type replaced by fairy type and the modern steel type changes is included in the resources folder as well.
+You can also use the modern type chart provided [here](#the-modern-type-chart) and paste it at the correct offset.
 If you decide to go this route, I recommend you read through this section anyway, as it will help you understand how the type chart works and how it is actually structured in the ROM.

 The type chart is located at the offset `0x33B94` in `overlay_0016.bin`.
 Open this file in your hex editor and navigate to this offset.
 You should see a table that looks like this:
 ```